iamqaasim/iamqaasim.github.io/README.md

 ## Push changes and visit site

-After you pushed your chnages to github everything should work.
+After you pushed your chnages to github everything should work (it takes a while for changes to take effect).
 To visit you site simply visit "name_of_repo.github.io." (dont forget the full stop at the end)

 in my case the site would be "https://iamqaasim.github.io."